JoshiAbhishek/uw-room-hours/README.md

 });
 ```

-3) Copy the JSON file's contents and set it equal to the "ts" variable in the external javascript file
+3) Copy the JSON file's contents and set it equal to the "ts" variable in the *uw-building-hours* external javascript file

 ```javascript
 var ts = {...}